perezjoseph/microrealestate-fork/README.md

 An open-source property management application that helps landlords manage their property rents and tenant relationships with automated WhatsApp and email notifications.

+> **📢 Recent Updates (January 2025)**: Configuration has been standardized across all Docker Compose files for improved flexibility and consistency.
+See [Configuration Standardization Guide](CONFIGURATION_STANDARDIZATION.md) for migration details.

 ## 🏠 Overview

 MicroRealEstate is a comprehensive property management solution built with a microservices architecture.
 It provides landlords with tools to manage properties, track rent payments, and communicate with tenants through automated notifications via WhatsApp Business API and email.